 Macron hosts African leaders ahead of expected Mali withdrawal

-PARIS – President Emmanuel Macron hosts African leaders on Wednesday ahead of an expected announcement that France is withdrawing its troops from Mali after an almost decade-long deployment to battle a jihadist insurgency.
+PARIS, Feb 16, 2022 (AFP) – President Emmanuel Macron welcomed African leaders for dinner in Paris Wednesday ahead of an expected announcement that France is withdrawing its troops from Mali after nearly 10 years fighting a jihadist insurgency.

 Multiple sources have told AFP that Macron will announce that French forces will leave Mali and redeploy elsewhere in the Sahel region, following a breakdown in relations with the ruling junta.

-It remains unclear when, and how, Macron will make the announcement, which could come as part of Wednesday’s meeting or when he travels to Brussels on Thursday for a two-day EU-Africa summit.

-The deployment in Mali of a European force known as Takuba — a project driven by Macron to spread the security burden in the troubled region — will also come to an end, the sources said.
+Macron is to travel to Brussels Thursday for a two-day EU-Africa summit.
+But the French presidency announced he would hold an 0800 GMT press conference at the Elysee on the “engagement of France in the Sahel”, where he is likely to make the formal announcement.

-The Mali deployment has been fraught with problems for France, with 48 of the 53 soldiers killed during its Barkhane mission in West Africa losing their lives in the country.
+The Mali deployment has been fraught with problems for France.
+Of the 53 soldiers killed serving in its Barkhane mission in West Africa, 48 of them died in Mali.

 It also coincides with Macron seeking to take a lead role in international diplomacy as he presses Russia to de-escalate in the standoff over Ukraine.

-Officials from Mali as well as Burkina Faso, which also recently experienced a coup, have pointedly not been invited.
+Officials from Mali and Burkina Faso, which also recently experienced a coup, have not been invited.

-Other African leaders will also be present along with European Council President Charles Michel and European Commission chief Ursula von der Leyen, as well as Italian Prime Minister Mario Draghi.
+Other African leaders will also be present along with European Council President Charles Michel and European Commission chief Ursula von der Leyen, and Italian Prime Minister Mario Draghi.

-There are a total of 25,000 foreign troops currently deployed in the Sahel.
+There are a total of 25,000 foreign troops currently deployed in the Sahel region.

-They include around 4,300 French troops, which under a reduction announced last year are due to fall to around 2,500 in 2023 from a peak of 5,400.
+They include around 4,300 French soldiers, which under a reduction announced last year are due to fall to around 2,500 in 2023 from a peak of 5,400.

 Other forces deployed in Mali are the UN peacekeeping mission MINUSMA established in 2013 and the EUTM Mali, an EU military training mission that aims to improve the Malian military’s capacity in fighting terrorists.